If your husband wants a motorcycle, I can say with confidence that one of two things has happened:

 Motorbikes are surprisingly cheap to run.
 Indeed, the operating costs are far lower than a car.

-From a financial perspective, it could be a smart choice to let them get this motorcycle, but only if they sell their car.
+From a financial perspective, you want a cheap bike.
+It could be a smart choice to let them get this motorcycle, but only if they sell their car.
 Again, this implies that you both have a car of your own.
 If they sell theirs, you could save money by not paying to run two cars.

 Not very practical